 Volunteering has many benefits both to you, your community, and your CV.
+Whether you do it alone, or with a friend, it is fantastic way to spend your spare time.
 Volunteering covers a wide range of activities.
 You can use your experiences to boost your CV, whether you volunteer with a charity, a nursing home, or international business.

 One of the main characteristics employers look for in a candidate is the ability to use your time wisely.
 Students often have little free time and showing an employer that you are more likely to spend that time volunteering than out drinking shows them that you know how best to use your time to your advantage.
 Spending your free time volunteering shows that you're an active person who takes up the opportunities available and doesn't waste time.
 Not to mention the related skills, such as; ‘Time management’ and ‘Working with deadlines’ that you can add to the special skills section of your CV.